oatymart/tao-cheatsheets/tao-cheatsheet-martin.md

 (Leave this until later)

-Download and run the install script referenced here: https://hub.taotesting.com/articles/third-party-tools-and-libraries/enable-math-expression-in-items
+If you need MathJax, download and run the install script referenced here: https://hub.taotesting.com/articles/third-party-tools-and-libraries/enable-math-expression-in-items

 It should work instantly.

+If you just need to run a grunt or npm task without errors, you can just create an empty file:

+`touch taoQtiItem/views/js/mathjax/MathJax.js`.

 ## Frontend Tooling